MileHacker Logo

 Travel Insurance Recommendation

 Travel insurance is advisable.
-It addresses medical emergencies, cancelled trips, and lost luggage.
+It addresses medical emergencies, trip cancellations, and misplaced baggage.
 Confirm your policy covers overseas medical expenses and emergency evacuation.

 Emergency Contacts